 To go for a run is an excellent way to get to know a new place and to discover hidden treasures such as restaurants, bars, parks, beaches and hidden paths that you would otherwise never have found.
 Many of these are worth revisiting later when wearing different kinds of shoes.
 As a foreigner, you will usually stand out, also when you jog.
 Use this to your advantage and get in touch with locals and fellow travellers alike.

 This especially applies if you smile to those that you pass on your run.
 Also, when you are on vacation, many of us sit still more than usual, whether in plane seats or on beach chairs.
 This tends to show on your waistline after your holiday.
-And finally, if you bring a smartphone or a camera, you are almost guaranteed to come across good photo ops, places you would otherwise never have seen had it not been for your run.
+And finally, if you bring a smartphone or a camera, you are almost guaranteed to come across good photo opportunities, places you would otherwise never have seen had it not been for your run.

 Don’t use guidebooks